PepsiCo (PEP)

 To analyze whether PepsiCo generated its growth from changes in price or volume, we can compare its volume growth to its organic revenue growth, which excludes non-fundamental impacts on company financials like mergers and currency fluctuations.

-In PepsiCo’s Q3 2025, sales volumes dropped 3% year on year.
+In PepsiCo’s Q4 2025, sales volumes dropped 2% year on year.
 This result represents a further deceleration from its historical levels, showing the business is struggling to move its products.

 7. Gross Margin & Pricing Power

 PepsiCo has best-in-class unit economics for a consumer staples company, enabling it to invest in areas such as marketing and talent to grow its brand.
 As you can see below, it averaged an elite 54.5% gross margin over the last two years.
-That means for every $100 in revenue, only $45.45 went towards paying for raw materials, production of goods, transportation, and distribution.
-PepsiCo Trailing 12-Month Gross Margin
+That means PepsiCo only paid its suppliers $45.48 for every $100 in revenue.

-In Q3, PepsiCo produced a 53.6% gross profit margin, down 2 percentage points year on year.
+PepsiCo’s gross profit margin came in at 53.2% this quarter, in line with the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin

-This quarter, PepsiCo generated an operating margin profit margin of 14.9%, down 1.7 percentage points year on year.
-Since PepsiCo’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, and administrative overhead expenses.
+This quarter, PepsiCo generated an operating margin profit margin of 12.1%, up 4 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.

 9. Earnings Per Share

-In Q3, PepsiCo reported adjusted EPS of $2.29, down from $2.31 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 1.3%.
-Over the next 12 months, Wall Street expects PepsiCo’s full-year EPS of $7.85 to grow 7.7%.
+In Q4, PepsiCo reported adjusted EPS of $2.26, up from $1.96 in the same quarter last year.
+This print beat analysts’ estimates by 1%.
+Over the next 12 months, Wall Street expects PepsiCo’s full-year EPS of $8.15 to grow 5%.

 10. Cash Is King